Roomful of Blues: History

 In addition to their band recordings, Roomful of Blues often backed musicians like Jimmy Witherspoon, Jimmy McCracklin, Roy Brown, Joe Turner, Eddie “Cleanhead” Vinson and Earl King — stars of the 1940s and 1950s jump blues scene.
 Roomful recorded albums with Turner, Vinson and King during the 1980s, and all three recordings received Grammy nominations.
 They played with rocker Pat Benatar on her 1991 jump blues album True Love.
 The Roomful Horns backed many other artists as well, including Canadian star Colin James on his double platinum album (in Canada), Colin James and the Little Big Band, and Stevie Ray Vaughan on his 1984 Live At Carnegie Hall album on Epic.

 Over the years Roomful of Blues has played countless gigs and many major festivals, including The San Francisco Blues Festival, The King Biscuit Blues Festival, The Beale Street Music Festival, Blues On The Fox, Illinois Blues Festival, Kansas City Blues Festival, Monterey Blues Festival, Santa Cruz Blues Festival, and overseas at The North Sea Jazz Festival, The Stockholm Jazz Festival, The Montreux Jazz Festival, Notodden Festival and the Belgian Rhythm & Blues Festival.
 They have gigged with blues stars ranging from B.B.
 King, Otis Rush and Stevie Ray Vaughan to rockers Eric Clapton and Carlos Santana.
 The band has toured virtually non-stop, hitting cities from coast to coast, and traveling abroad to Spain, Italy, France, Portugal, Switzerland, Turkey and Russia.

 Personnel

 Throughout four decades of continuous touring and recording, the band's line-up has experienced many changes.
 It is said that more than 50 musicians have played in the band.
 Some of them have achieved a successful solo career.
 Of note, Porky Cohen, whose career began in the 1940s and included playing in the bands of Charlie Barnet, Artie Shaw, Lucky Millinder, Tommy Dorsey and others, was in the band.
 Rich Lataille, alto and tenor saxophone, is the only remaining member from the original line-up.

+Bassist Rory MacLeod died on December 6, 2025, after being hit by a car while he was walking his dogs.
+He was 70.